martikaine/lut-frontend/learning_diary.md

 ## Chapter 6

-- Mostly familiar things here.
-I have used flexbox before and tend to prefer it over grid, although they both have their uses.
+- Mostly familiar things for me here.
+I have used flexbox before and tend to prefer it over grid for most things, although they both have their uses.

+## Chapter 7 & building the final project

+- I skipped this part initially because it seemed straightforward enough and I wanted to save deployment for the final project.
+- For the final version, I took inspiration from the recommended "[Basic Parallax Website With HTML & CSS](https://www.youtube.com/watch?v=JttTcnidSdQ)" tutorial and included learnings from the sample project, such as SCSS and a responsive layout.
+I also decided to add a navbar that scrolls across the page to navigate between sections, which collapses neatly into a hamburger menu on mobile.